Crissov/unicode-proposals/hearts.md

 | ![solid teal fill](img/teal-heart_twemoji.svg) | ![](img/teal-heart_emojitwo.svg)   | ![horizontal dash-dot pattern](img/celeste-heart_emojitwo.svg) |
 | ![solid violet fill](img/violet-heart_twemoji.svg) | ![](img/violet-heart_emojitwo.svg) | ![diagonal crosshatch, i.e. diamond pattern](img/murrey-heart_emojitwo.svg) |

+### Licenses

+Twemoji and Emojitwo (originally Emojione) artworks are both released under a CC-BY license and so are the derived graphics used herein.

+Emojixpress graphics are either redistributed Apple emojis or custom graphics mimicking that design.
+The legal status of both types is uncertain.
+They are used herein under conditions of Fair Use for documentation purposes only.

 Factors for Inclusion
 ---------------------